megahertz/electron-simple-publisher/docs/ssh.md

 ## Options
 Name                | Default                   | Description
 --------------------|---------------------------|------------
-remotePath*         |                           | Path to a folder with updates.json on a hosting remoteUrl*          |                           | Url for remotePath host                |                           | SSH server host username            | current user              | A username on a hosting
+remotePath*         |                           | Absolute path to a parent dir of updates.json on a hosting remoteUrl*          |                           | Url for remotePath host                |                           | SSH server host username            | current user              | A username on a hosting